Visa policy of Namibia: Visa on arrival

-e-Visa
+Electronic visa (e-Visa)

-Nationals eligible for a visa on arrival are also eligible for the e-visa.
+Nationals eligible for a visa on arrival are also eligible for a simplified e-visa.
 The Namibian authorities strongly recommend applying for an e-Visa in advance to avoid any complications or delays upon arrival in the country.

+Holders of passports from countries that are neither visa-exempt nor eligible for a visa on arrival can obtain a separate eVisa that requires more documents and has a longer processing time.

 Holders of an e-Visa may enter Namibia through one of the following points of entry: